github/docs/data/reusables/codespaces/prebuilds-permission-authorization.md

    {% note %}

-   **Note**: Users who create codespaces using this prebuild will also be asked to grant these permisssions.
+   **Note**: Users who create codespaces using this prebuild will also be asked to grant these permissions.

    {% endnote %}